ssull90/fwi-fe-code-challenge/README.md

 #### Get All Players (Paginated)

-This endpoint will also support pagination using the `start` and `size` query
+This endpoint will also support pagination using the `from` and `size` query
 parameters:

 ```sh